anyasims/stochastok-preview/README.md

 ***For more results please see our paper!***

 - StochasTok can be applied without pretraining from scratch,
-- Is robust to hyperparameter setting,
+- Is robust to hyperparameter choice,
 - Has OOD generalization properties,
 - Scales to larger models,
 - and more...